arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatarethemainissuesinobservingandrecordinglearning/Vaganoticoridemnoticmeasuresofchange/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Vaganotic or idemnotic measures of change?
+title: 'Vaganotic or idemnotic measures of change? '
-"
-nav_order: Vaganoticoridemnoticmeasuresofchange
-has_children: false
 ---
 # Vaganotic or idemnotic measures of change?